railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_advanced.rst

 Manual data entry of goods receipt
 ----------------------------------

-To enter data about goods receipt manually you must use the menu :menuselection:`Stock Management --> Goods Receipt --> New items received`.
+To enter data about goods receipt manually you must use the menu :menuselection:`Warehouse -->Warehouse Management --> Incoming Shipments` click on `New` button.
 Then enter the necessary data manually in the goods receipt form.

 .. figure:: images/stock_getting.png